 Speaking personally, I would be happy to see circumcision as a habitual, pointless, barely discussed lopping-off of a body part end today.
 But the symbolism of circumcision isn’t universally negative, and attempts to ban it are unfairly dismissive of the symbolic value that many find in it.
 If we should refrain from telling people what their psychic wounds are allowed to be, we should be just as cautious about telling them what cultural traditions they are allowed to find meaningful.
 Circumcision hurts some people, but we can’t pretend that it doesn’t bring joy to others.

 For those of us who are circumcised and wish we weren’t, we can try to keep it in perspective.
 When I first heard the intactivist argument, I didn’t realise I was circumcised.
 My foreskin confusion was a Trojan horse that had allowed anti-circumcision ideas to march into my mind completely unopposed.
 I never made it one of my major political issues, but when I thought about it – which I often did – I felt powerless, diminished, ‘incomplete’.

 Then, at some point around my mid-twenties, I decided to stop caring so much about it.

 Everyone has regrets about their upbringing; it’s just not possible for parents to make every choice align with their child’s future preferences.
 All the same, to future parents of boys, I would say this: take the decision of circumcision seriously.
-And if you do decide to remove your baby’s foreskin, just try to be sure that you replace it with something better.Make a donation
+And if you do decide to remove your baby’s foreskin, just try to be sure that you replace it with something better.Support Aeon: make a one-off donation